 My desire as a professor is for this course to be welcoming to, accessible to, and usable by everyone, including students who are English-language learners, have a variety of learning styles, have disabilities, or are new to online learning systems.
 Be sure to let me know immediately if you encounter a required element or resource in the course that is not accessible to you.
 Also, let me know of changes I can make to the course so that it is more welcoming to, accessible to, or usable by students who take this course in the future.

 The Academic Resource Center (ARC) on the Newberg campus provides all students with free writing consultation, academic coaching, and learning strategies (e.g., techniques to improve reading, note-taking, study, time management).
-The ARC, located in the Murdock Learning Resource Center (library), is open from 1:00–10:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
-To schedule an appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email email@example.com, or stop by the ARC.
+During the 2021 spring semester, the ARC is offering physically distanced, in-person appointments as well as virtual appointments over Zoom.
+The ARC, located in the Murdock Learning Resource Center (library), is open from 1:00–8:00 p.m., Monday through Thursday, and 12:00–4:00 p.m. on Friday.
+To schedule an in-person or virtual appointment, go to the online schedule at arcschedule.georgefox.edu, call 503-554-2327, email email@example.com, or stop by the ARC.
 Visit arc.georgefox.edu for information about ARC Consultants' areas of study, instructions for scheduling an appointment, learning tips, and a list of other tutoring options on campus.

 For those who do not know me yet, I have a very medically fragile wife and daughter that live at home and both are considered extreme high risk for COVID-19.
-I have been able to keep them safe during the spring and summer, but I do not know what this fall holds.
+I have been able to keep them safe during the summer and fall, but I do not know what this spring holds.
 I need your help protecting my family.

 Since we spend much/most of our time in the computer science laboratories the following protective protocol will be implemented at all times within our labs/classrooms: